 I packed six pairs of shoes, which I found to be enough and more fall/winter clothes than summer clothes.
 Additionally, I packed everything in two large, 50 pound, checked bags and in one small, carry-on suitcase.
 Aside from having to manage all three suitcases in the airport at the start of the semester (my family took home one of the large suitcases when they visited in November), I thought that this was a good amount of storage.

 Make sure to leave yourself room for souvenirs while packing, because you will end up buying a lot as you travel throughout Europe.
 You can do this by rolling your clothes instead of folding them.
 This was so helpful for me when I was studying abroad in Florence!

 Another clever packing tip is to flatten a foldable duffle bag on the bottom of one of your suitcases and pack over it; it takes up minimal space and this bag can act as a weekend travel bag, or as an extra bag to check in the airport on the way home.

-Have more tips for a semester abroad packing list?
+Have more tips for a study abroad packing list?
 Send them to me!
 Also, here’s a helpful article about everything you need to know about studying abroad in Europe vs. Australia.

 PS.
 Check out TUI’s Holiday Checklist here!

 Like this post?
 Pin it to save it for later and share with others!